Moeen Ali says he wants to play a pivotal part in the Bears 2025 Vitality Blast following his retirement from international cricket.

 And he was restricted to six Blast outings last year due to his involvement with England in the ICC T20 World Cup.

-Ali recently called time on an England career that included 68 Tests, 138 ODIs and 92 IT20s – and now his full focus is on helping the Bears reach Finals Day.
+Ali recently called time on an England career that included 68 Tests, 138 ODIs and 92 IT20s – and now his focus is on helping the Bears reach Finals Day.

 “The Blast is a great competition to play in, it’s unique, and I’ve always enjoyed playing in it around my England commitments.